 Of course, any writing you do produce for us will be great for your portfolio and CV too–don’t forget that!
-If you’d like to write for us about an upcoming celebration please email your interest/draft to: firstname.lastname@example.org.
+If you’d like to write for us about an upcoming celebration please email your interest/draft to: firstname.lastname@example.org and be sure to include ‘Cultural Calendar Blog’ in the email subject header.
 We look forward to reading your posts!

 The Cultural Calendar Project Team.